redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-python.md

 weight: 1
 ---

-Redis OM Python ([GitHub](https://github.com/redis/redis-om-python) is a Redis client that provides a high leval abstraction for managing document data in Redis.
-This tutorial shows you how to get up and running with Redis OM Python, Redis Stack and the [Flask](https://flask.palletsprojects.com/) microframework.
+[Redis OM Python](https://github.com/redis/redis-om-python) is a Redis client that provides high-level abstractions for managing document data in Redis.
+This tutorial shows you how to get up and running with Redis OM Python, Redis Stack, and the [Flask](https://flask.palletsprojects.com/) micro-framework.

 We'd love to see what you build with Redis Stack and Redis OM.
 [Join the Redis community on Discord](https://discord.gg/redis) to chat with us about all things Redis OM and Redis Stack.
-Read more about Redis OM Python in this [blog post](https://redis.com/blog/introducing-redis-om-for-python/).
+Read more about Redis OM Python [our announcement blog post](https://redis.com/blog/introducing-redis-om-for-python/).

 ## Overview